MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-supported-config.md

 | [Remote Credential Guard](/windows/security/identity-protection/remote-credential-guard)             | No               | No                 | No                                                     | No                                                     |
 | [Shielded & Encryption Supported VMs](../../security/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms.md) | No               | No                 | Encryption supported VMs with additional configuration | Encryption supported VMs with additional configuration |

-## Remote Credential Guard:
+## Remote Credential Guard

 Remote Credential Guard is only supported for direct connections to the target machines and not for the ones via Remote Desktop Connection Broker and Remote Desktop Gateway.
 > [!NOTE]
 > If you have a Connection Broker in a single-instance environment, and the DNS name matches the computer name, you may be able to use Remote Credential Guard, although this is not supported.

-## Shielded VMs and Encryption Supported VMs:
+## Shielded VMs and Encryption Supported VMs

 - Shielded VMs are not supported in Remote Desktop Services VDI